Final conference: Varieties of Data Journeys (November 2017)

 Conference: Critical Studies of Citizen Science in Biomedical Research (March 2017)

-A one-day conference will be held on the Strand campus of KCL on 2 March 2017 in London, co-organized by Alena Buyx (Kiel), Sabina Leonelli, Barbara Prainsack (KCL), and Bruno Strasser (University of Geneva).
-The aim it to take a critical look from a wide variety of perspectives at the role of citizen science in biomedical research in the 21st century.
+A one-day conference was held on the Strand campus of KCL on 2 March 2017 in London, co-organized by Alena Buyx (Kiel), Sabina Leonelli, Barbara Prainsack (KCL), and Bruno Strasser (University of Geneva).
+The aim was to take a critical look from a wide variety of perspectives at the role of citizen science in biomedical research in the 21st century.

 Workshop: Data Journeys in Biomedicine (January 2017)